pyta-uoft/website/index.md

     def field(self, num):
         return num
     def __init__(self):
-        self.aProperty = 'Masking the function with this string'
+        self.field = 'Masking the function with this string'

 # If you call Example().field(num), it will error out since we masked it
 ```